I Built Save the Date, Then Used It on My Own Marriage. Here Is What the AI Found.

 Pivoting Away from Feelings and Into Logistics

-Another time, she brought up a stressful week at work: deadlines stacking up, a project she had not touched in years, the pressure building.
+The stressful work week.
+Another night, my wife laid out everything on her plate: a tumor board due Thursday, a project proposal due Monday, grant writing, a workshop application at end of month, lab work she had not done in years.
+All of it.
 My response, according to the AI, was essentially to change the subject.
 She was telling me she was underwater, and I moved on to something else entirely.
 The AI called it what it was: a missed opportunity to just sit with her in that moment.
+One AI persona wrote: "She was telling him she is underwater and he moved the conversation to shore."

 Not Letting My Wife Sit in Her Feelings

 Related to the logistics pivot, but different enough to call out separately: I have a pattern of responding to vulnerability with something "useful" instead of something warm.
+And the examples the AI pulled are hard to argue with.

 Changing Topics Too Much